 You can hire kit on my social runs for an additional £10 (subject to availability – pre-booking essential).
 However, if you have not tried canicross before, please book onto a taster session first.

 Visit my booking website to book onto a pack run.

 Code Of Practice

-As your dog is always attached to you when taking part in Canicross, this makes it a wonderful training tool as they are encouraged to socialise with other dogs and people in a safe and controlled way.
-Your dog is very welcome – we just ask that you follow the DogFit Code of Practice and take appropriate steps to ensure the safety and comfort of those around you.
+As your dog is always attached to you when taking part in canicross, this makes it a wonderful training tool as they are encouraged to socialise with other dogs and people in a safe and controlled way.
+Your dog is very welcome – we just ask that you take appropriate steps to ensure the safety and comfort of those around you.